iBerry

 Answers to key questions from the Royal Society.
 Also, 'Climate Change in 60 seconds' video.

-Quite a lot!
+What can be learned from Indigenous Peoples and their values? - Quite a lot!
 Relevance to climate change, the environment and sustainable lifestyles.

 Interactive Graphs Page - Compare temperature anomaly to historical carbon dioxide, methane and nitrous oxide levels - try it for yourself!

-Finally - "The Great Simplification | Film on Energy, Environment, and Our Future | FULL MOVIE" - Absolutely excellent thought-provoking 32 minute presentation.
+"The Great Simplification | Film on Energy, Environment, and Our Future | FULL MOVIE" - Absolutely excellent thought-provoking 32 minute presentation.